Polycademy/PolyAuth/README.md

 -----

 This does not do filtering or validation of data input.
 You still need to do this to prevent any problems.
 This does not do CSRF checks.
 I do not consider that to be part of a user authentication system.
 This also does not force you or check for SSL, that should be your job!

+Authorization header needs to be available to the PHP runtime.
+Apache and Fast-CGI will work.
+However PHP-FPM currently does not support `getallheaders()`, but most web servers such as NGINX will pass the Authorization header.
+If you're paranoid, just check if `HTTP_AUTHORIZATION` is present your `$_SERVER` global variable, and if isn't you'll need to manually it in the web server configuration.
+Test with a non HTTP basic Authorization header.
+It could just be `Authorization: Lol`.